Bakhmut: Russian invasion

 During the Russian invasion of Ukraine, Bakhmut became a frontline city in May, and was regularly shelled by Russian forces.
 In May 2022, according to local authorities, an estimated 20,000 people remained in the city.
 It became a major battle of the war, attracting worldwide attention due to the level of destruction in the city and the numbers of casualties on both sides.

 According to the Associated Press in October 2022, "taking Bakhmut would rupture Ukraine's supply lines and open a route for Russian forces to press on toward Kramatorsk and Sloviansk, key Ukrainian strongholds in Donetsk province".
 In a December analysis of the offensive, however, the UK Ministry of Defence said "the capture of the town would have limited operational value although it would potentially allow Russia to threaten the larger urban areas of Kramatorsk and Sloviansk".
 On 11 December 2022, Ukrainian president Volodymyr Zelenskyy said that Russian forces had turned the city into "burned ruins".

 By early March 2023, Russian forces had not taken Bakhmut, but were continuing to press the attack, and hoped to complete their encirclement of the city.
 On 4 March, the deputy mayor of the city said that 4,000 civilians remained in Bakhmut and were living in shelters with no access to water, gas or electricity.
 On 20 May, Russia claimed to have fully taken Bakhmut; however, Ukraine has denied this.
-At the G7 summit, Zelensky stated that the images of the ruined Hiroshima after atomic bombing reminded him of the level of destruction in Bakhmut.
-The battle is still ongoing with Ukraine claiming to still control a strip of territory within city limits along the T0504 highway, as well as performing attacks on the flanks of the city.
+At the G7 summit, Zelenskyy stated that the images of the ruined Hiroshima after atomic bombing reminded him of the level of destruction in Bakhmut.
+The battle was still ongoing with Ukraine claiming to still control a strip of territory within city limits along the T0504 highway, as well as performing attacks on the flanks of the city.
 By May 24, reports that corroborated the claimed seizure of the city by Russian and Wagner forces had surfaced.
 By 25 May, Wagner had begun withdrawing from the city to be replaced by regular Russian troops.
 On June 4, Yevgeny Prigozhin conceded that Ukrainian forces still controlled parts of the city along the T0504 highway.

+On 4 June 2023, the Ukrainian summer counteroffensive began and the Bakhmut sector was one of its three main axes.
+However, only small amounts of territory were recaptured, most notably Andriivka on 15 September and Klishchiivka around 17 September.
+By 29 November 2023, after the counteroffensive had stalled, Russian forces had regained the initiative and captured Khromove on the western outskirts of Bakhmut.
+They had also recaptured considerable portions of territory south of the Berkhivka Reservoir that they previously lost in May.
+Bakhmut was the largest Ukrainian city to switch hands in 2023 and the battle greatly contributed to Russia's net gain of territory during the year.